Unofficial Last updated: June 16, 2026

 How to read these labels:

-• Reported: seen in external guides or community references, not checked by this site.
+• Reported: tracked as a claim to verify, not checked by this site.

 • Value watch: worth reviewing for profit or crop value claims.